Admissions

 Applicants coming from outside of the U.S. without a current student visa must complete the program as a J-1 intern visa holder sponsored by the Council on International Educational Exchange (CIEE).
 Any student needing a J-1 visa must apply by the appropriate international student deadline.

-Due to continuing visa restrictions related to the pandemic, TFAS is limiting the number of international student participants in the Summer 2023 programs.
+Due to continuing visa restrictions, TFAS is limiting the number of international student participants in the Summer 2024 programs.

 International students already studying in the U.S. may complete the application process and will be reviewed for admission with other U.S.-based applicants.